Apr 13-27, 2026

 Every team gets one random theme, then builds their own interpretation.

-The wheel decides the creative constraint, not the stack.
+The roulette decides the creative constraint, not the stack.
 Teams can still choose the tools, technical scope, and level of ambition that fits their idea.

 - Spin once Each team gets a single live draw at kickoff.